citoscott/citoscott/README.md

-# <a href="https://www.linkedin.com/in/citoscott/">Cito Scott</a>'s IT and Cybersecurity Project Portfolio 🔐
+# <www.linkedin.com/in/cito-scott-60b906123">Cito Scott</a>'s IT and Cybersecurity Project Portfolio 🔐

 I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
 From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.